Russell-S-Harper/EXPLORE/README.md

 # EXPLORE

+These are some demos written in the 1990s for DOS x86 and 8-bit computers being ported to the Commander X16.
+One is a 3-D demo; the other a very basic AI demo.

-This is a 3-D demo written in 1992 for DOS x86 computers being ported to the Commander X16.
-There is also mention of a game long lost to history, the only things left are a few hand-drawn sketches and flowcharts.
+The 3-D demo was written in 1992 for DOS x86 computers for which I still have the original source code.
+The other, using a very basic AI, is a game long lost to history, the only things left are a few hand-drawn sketches and flowcharts.

-## History

-In chronological order:

-- mid 1980s, met with a company in Chatsworth, CA to discuss a 3-D game for a popular 6502 system
-- later 1980s, using every scrap of CPU and memory created a very simple demo in 6502 assembler; it was just walls that you could fly over and around, still looked cool
-- slightly later 1980s, company goes bankrupt, project scrapped!
-- early 1990s, rewrote the demo for the 68K in mixed K&R C and 68K assembler, with walls, polygons, horizon, sound, etc., but picked the "wrong horse" because the x86 was rapidly becoming dominant
-- early 1990s, rewrote the demo for the x86 in DOS in mostly ANSI C, no sound (native sound was just beeps back then)
-- mid 1990s, used the demo to get a number of decent summer jobs!
-- late 1990s, graphics cards made 3-D development much easier and faster, stopped developing the demo (e.g. just had yaw, was planning on adding pitch and roll)
-- 2000s to early 2020s, doing other things, forgot completely about the demo!
-- 2024, viewed a [YouTube video](https://www.youtube.com/watch?v=t2ESLQHOIhw) from David Murray, The 8-Bit Guy, where he mentioned he was interested in seeing 3-D games added to the body of existing programs available for the Commander X16 (a modern 6502 computer, a.k.a.
-CX16); that reminded me of the old demo from last century :wink:
-- 2024, found out the old demo can run in DOSBox!
-- 2024 to present day, rewriting the demo for the CX16; the results so far are not impressive, but there are still opportunities to research

-So from the mid 1980s to the present day, went from the 6502, to the 68K, then to the x86, then full circle back to the 6502!

 ## DOSBox

-This is the original demo from 1992.
+This is the original 3-D demo from 1992.
 I was still learning ANSI C at the time, so the code is not very good!
-As I port over functionality to the CX16 demo, I’m trying to clean it up and optimize it, before continuing with more functionality.
-Some places I’m really going to have to work to figure it out!
+As I ported over functionality to the CX16 demo, I tried to clean it up and optimize it, before continuing with more functionality.
+Some places I really had to work hard to figure it out!
 Because the code was ported from a 68K base where it had a lot of registers available, the original code still has remnants of these keywords, as well as a lot of other strange ideas I had at the time.

 To run the original demo, install [DOSBox](https://www.dosbox.com/), run it, mount a drive to point to `«explore-repo»/dosbox/bin`, and run `rgntest.exe`.
 Suggest running at least at 5 frames/s, i.e. press CTRL-F12 until it’s fast enough.
 Here’s a [video](https://www.youtube.com/watch?v=XTOIfkqW9O0) of it in action.